pleaseshine06/Supply_Chain_and_Freight_Analytics/README.md

 ## Problem Statement

-•	Lack of visibility into logistics and freight costs affecting cost control.
+  1) Lack of visibility into logistics and freight costs affecting cost control.
-•	Variability in profitability between product categories and regions.
+  2) Variability in profitability between product categories and regions.
-•	Identification of seasonal trends and customer behavior patterns impacting sales and expenses.
+  3) Identification of seasonal trends and customer behavior patterns impacting sales and expenses.

+## Tools & Technologies used

+  1) Microsoft Excel (advanced formulas, PivotTables, charts, Power Query)
+  2) Data cleaning and preprocessing within Excel
+  3) Interactive dashboards leveraging Excel slicers and visualization tools

-## Scope of Analysis
+##Scope of Analysis

 •	The analysis covers: